 The WTA must be signed by the Headteacher and staff representative(s).
-A copy of the WTA, School Improvement Plan and school calendar for session 2023/24, should be forwarded to the school's QIEO by Monday 19th June 2023.
+The School Improvement Plan and School Calendar for session 2025/26 should be forwarded to the school's QIEO by Monday 16th June 2025.
 It is recognised that, at the end of June, the calendar may still be in draft form, but it should have the key dates necessary to enable forward planning, and to ensure that Remaining Time Activities do not exceed 5 hours/week.
 A final calendar should be available at the beginning of the August term.
+The WTA should be submitted by Monday 24th June 2025.
 It is recognised that, this year, meeting this deadline may again be challenging for some schools, and any establishment that feels this may be the case for them should notify their QIEO as soon as possible.